nowtryz/cafet-app/README.md

 ### Apache
 - Tested with Apache 2.4.33
 - Extension mod_rewrite enabled
+- A virtual host pointing to the `server` folder

 ### PHP 7.2 or upper with PDO, tested with:
 - Tested versions: